dojonode/taiko-node-dashboard/README.md

 ### Installation

-To use the [taiko-node-dashboard](https://github.com/wolfderechter/taiko-node-dashboard) you need to install **pnpm**:
+To use the [taiko-node-dashboard](https://github.com/wolfderechter/taiko-node-dashboard) you need have installed **pnpm**.

+### Development Usage

+You can start the application with the following lines:

 `pnpm install`

-### Development Usage

-You can start the application with the following code:

 `pnpm start`